 - (a) In the event there is no substitute teacher as a replacement in the case of a teacher reported absent, a para is not to serve as a substitute teacher, but may be assigned solely for security purposes until a teacher or a substitute arrives; however, an instructional para may continue with duties that are pursuant to the teacher's instruction. - (b) In the event the Committee, after a good faith effort, is unable to hire a substitute for a classroom teacher who regularly works with a paraprofessional, that paraprofessional may be requested to serve as a substitute teacher under the following conditions: - (1) The paraprofessional has a teaching certificate or ten or more year of service.
-Effective 9/1/07, the paraprofessional has a teaching certificate or five or more years of service; - (2) the paraprofessional is requested to substitute only in those classes in which he or she normally works; - (3) the paraprofessional is paid \$6.00 per hour in addition to his or her regular salary. - (c) The Committee will use its best efforts to hire a substitute paraprofessional whenever the regular paraprofessional in a 502.4 classroom is absent.
+Effective 9/1/07, the paraprofessional has a teaching certificate or five or more years of service; - (2) the paraprofessional is requested to substitute only in those classes in which he or she normally works: - (3) effective September 1, 2017, the paraprofessional is paid \$9.00 per hour in addition to his or her regular salary, and effective August 31, 2017, the paraprofessional is paid \$10.00 per hour in addition to his or her regular salary - (c) The Committee will use its best efforts to hire a substitute paraprofessional whenever the regular paraprofessional in a 502.4 classroom is absent.
 This clause in no way limits or waives any rights the Union had prior to entering into this Agreement.